Astringent

 The astringents and acids in fresh blackthorn berries (sloes) give the fruit its sourness.

 An astringent (sometimes called adstringent) is a chemical that shrinks or constricts body tissues.
 The word derives from the Latin adstringere, which means "to bind fast".
 Astringency, the dry, puckering or numbing mouthfeel caused by the tannins in unripe fruits, lets the fruit mature by deterring eating.
 Tannins, being a kind of polyphenol, bind salivary proteins and make them precipitate and aggregate, producing a rough, "sandpapery", or dry sensation in the mouth.

-Smoking tobacco is also reported to have an astringent effect.

 In a scientific study, astringency was still detectable by subjects who had local anesthesia applied to their taste nerves, but not when both these and the trigeminal nerves were disabled.

 Uses

 In medicine, astringents cause constriction or contraction of mucous membranes and exposed tissues and are often used internally to reduce discharge of blood serum and mucous secretions.
 This can happen with a sore throat, hemorrhages, diarrhea, and peptic ulcers.
 Externally applied astringents, which cause mild coagulation of skin proteins, dry, harden, and protect the skin.
 People with acne are often advised to use astringents if they have oily skin.
 Mild astringents relieve such minor skin irritations as those resulting from superficial cuts; allergies; insect bites; anal hemorrhoids; and fungal infections such as athlete's foot.
 Redness-reducing eye drops contain an astringent.
-Use of Goulard's extract has been discontinued due to lead poisoning.
+Use of Goulard's extract has been discontinued after it was found to cause lead poisoning.